 During the months of June, July, August, and September, the community, under the guidance of the Ladies Philoptochos, is busy baking for our Annual Fall Festival which has become one of the great cultural events of Washington, D.C.
 In October, we participate in Greek Taverna Night held at Sts.
 Peter and Paul Antiochian Orthodox Church in Potomac, Maryland, and we also participate in the Annual Tea to benefit the Children’s AGAPE Foundation of the Greater Washington Area Philoptochos Societies (helping Orthodox children with financial assistance for medical treatment).
 The Children’s AGAPE Tea is hosted by one of the Greek Orthodox parishes in the Washington Metropolitan Area.

 Every year, on the first Sunday of November, the Philoptochos ladies offer an Artoclasia in honor of the Feast Day of Sts.
 Cosmas and Damianos, the patron saints of the Philoptochos.
 Saints Cosmas and Damianos assisted the poor and afflicted without compensation.
 A special tray is also passed benefiting the Patriarchate’s programs and charities.
 In addition, the ladies are busy baking for our Annual Christmas Bake Sale, participating in the Annual IOCC Spirit of Love Action Banquet, and selling tickets for our Annual Christmas Luncheon.

 In December the ladies of Philoptochos organize and participate in the annual Philoptochos Christmas Luncheon and the annual Christmas Bake Sale to benefit our national and local charities.
-We also have the trimming of the Christmas tree and a pot luck luncheon during the Christmas season.

 During the year, the Philoptochos ladies visit our parishioners and friends who are in assisted living homes, nursing homes, and those parishioners who are homebound.